renemu/bookshelf-mrz/README.md

 - and also books can be edited on both read and unread shelves.
 - has a search feature based on title, author, and time.
 - by default when you add new book data it will be stored on the unread shelf.
+- the language used in this application is Indonesian (maybe there will be a language option feature for some countries).

 this application is still in the development stage to be further made like a professional application that offers user convenience in this application. the current version of the application is 1.0. (version 1.0.)